streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 > Note: This tutorial is mainly focused on anomaly detection.
 For detailed information on working with [Flink ETL Jobs](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/learn-flink/etl/) and [Session Clusters](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/custom-resource/overview/#session-cluster-deployments), look at the [Interactive ETL example](../interactive-etl/index.md).

-[FlinkCEP](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/libs/cep/) (Complex Event Processing) is a Flink library made for finding patterns in data streams e.g. for detecting suspicious bank transactions.
+[Flink CEP](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/libs/cep/) (Complex Event Processing) is a Flink library made for finding patterns in data streams e.g. for detecting suspicious bank transactions.
 It can be accessed in [Flink SQL](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/overview/) using the [`MATCH_RECOGNIZE` clause](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/).
 In this tutorial, we will use Flink SQL and its `MATCH_RECOGNIZE` clause to detect and report suspicious sales across many users in real-time.

-The tutorial is based on the StreamsHub [Flink SQL Examples](https://github.com/streamshub/flink-sql-examples) repository and the code can be found under the `tutorials/anomaly-detection` directory.
+The tutorial is based on the StreamsHub [Flink SQL Examples](https://github.com/streamshub/flink-sql-examples) repository and the code can be found under the [`tutorials/anomaly-detection`](https://github.com/streamshub/flink-sql-examples/tree/main/tutorials/anomaly-detection) directory.

 ## Setup